Rijumo/CALCULATOR/README.md

-creating calculator using html,css and javascript
+create a calculator using html,css and javascript